-Design: Side swales either can empty into natural drainages or be drained at intervals by culverts under the trail.
+Design: Side swales can either empty into natural drainages or be drained at intervals by culverts under the trail.

-Crowning
+8. Crowning

 Definition: Crowning is a method of trail construction where the center part of the tread is built up to allow water to run off each side.